 MiSP.
 About Us

+Over the past ten years we have established our reputation for providing the gold standard of mindfulness training and materials for the class room.
+We ensure that our schools can access the most professional, proven training programme which can be securely embedded so that young people truly benefit from what they are being taught.
 Now the leading provider of school-based mindfulness, we deliver well-researched, in-depth curricula and materials for schools and train teachers to deliver them.
 Our courses are written by teachers, for teachers and succeed consistently with all types of pupils, according to both the research evidence and overwhelmingly positive feedback.

 In addition to schools, our curricula have been used successfully in a wide range of other educational contexts too – from youth clubs and sports clubs, to Pupil Referral Units and young offender institutes.